not-fl3/macroquad-website/content/tutorials/android/index.md

 keytool -v -genkey -keystore mygame.keystore -alias mygame -keyalg RSA -validity 10000
 ```

-Than upload `mygame.keystore` to the Play Console.
 Now all the pre-requisites are fullfilled and the key is ready to be used for a release build.

 First, tell `cargo-apk` to stop signing the build with debug keystore:
 `cargo quad-apk build --release --nosign`